CarlosEspejo/quick_start/README.md

 quick_start
 ===========

-A collection of project templates that will quick start your project.
+A collection of project templates to quick start your project.

 ### templates